 About Approaching Jerusalem

 Approaching Jerusalem is for everyone, like myself, who has spent time in Jerusalem and left wanting more.
 This newsletter aims to be a trove of accessible writing about the ancient and living city, including its geographical setting, history, exploration, archaeology and excavation history, architecture, peoples, and more.
-Articles on this platform aim to be both an extension of the modern quest to understand ancient Jerusalem and a reflection on how the drive to exert control over its past has influenced the city we experience today.
+Articles on this platform are both an extension of the modern quest to understand ancient Jerusalem and a reflection on how our fascination with the city’s past has influenced its urban structure and dynamics that we experience today.

-The title, Approaching Jerusalem, is an epistemological encouragement to consider how we aught to think about such a city, as well as a reminder that, no matter our expertise or experience, Jerusalem can never be fully mastered.
-On the other hand, regardless of our entry point into the study of Jerusalem, a city so rich always has more with which to imbue, captivate, and enliven.
-There is enough for each of us to find our own rootedness and sense of belonging in such a storied and wonderful place.
+The title, Approaching Jerusalem, is an epistemological encouragement to consider how we ought to think about such a city, as well as a reminder that no matter our expertise or experience, Jerusalem can never be fully mastered.
+On the other hand, regardless of our entry point into the study of Jerusalem, it offers a depth that continually imbues, captivates, and enlivens.
+Its richness is deep enough for each of us to find our own rootedness and sense of belonging within this storied and wonderful place.

 About Chandler